-My teaching reflects my research that is dedicated to close examinations of the intersections of sacred texts and lived expressions of the Abrahamic religious traditions, both ancient and contemporary, with an emphasis on multicultural and multireligious contexts.
+My teaching reflects my research that is dedicated to close examinations of the intersections of sacred texts and lived religious expressions, both ancient and contemporary, with an emphasis on multicultural and multireligious contexts.
 As a teacher, my goal is to expose my students to the diversity of religious traditions throughout the world, and to equip them with a variety of approaches that they can use to examine these traditions’ histories, cultures, central texts, theologies and lived expressions.
 In all formats, I believe my pedagogical strategies give students tools to trouble the assumptions and generalizations they encounter as they explore religious traditions, and help students engage more productively with the diverse world that they inhabit.

 Courses Taught, Teaching Assistant

 Religion, Race, and Relationship in Film, taught by Valerie Cooper, 2013

 Introduction to Christian Traditions, taught by Valerie Cooper, 2012

 Afro-Creole Religions in the Americas, taught by Jalane Schmidt, 2012

 Introduction to Western Religions, taught by Heather Warren, 2011

 Religion, Race and Relationship in Film, Spring 2013